mat6780/esp32-dw1000-lite/README.md

 DS-TWR-Initiator-Master and DS-TWR-Initiator-Slave duplicate the same hardware (ESP32 and DWS1000 shield) and the same - simple - code.
-The DS-TWR-Initiator-Slave is synchronized to the DS-TWR-Initiator-Master (so there is always only _one_ anchor performing ranging) using above basic frame exchange vie ESP-NOW (this could of course be achieved by other means e.g. using UWB itself -- but not with this library).
+The DS-TWR-Initiator-Slave is synchronized to the DS-TWR-Initiator-Master (so there is always only _one_ anchor performing ranging) using above basic frame exchange via ESP-NOW (this could of course be achieved by other means e.g. using UWB itself -- but not with this library).

 Note that the Responder/Tag does no frame filterung and is ignorant of the specific anchor it is dealing with.